Welcome all Knitters

 Membership

-Dues are due now !
 Please pay them before the end of March.
-Annual dues are $15.00.
-We have three ways for you to pay, to ake it easy.
+Annual dues are $20.00.
+We have three ways for you to pay, to make it easy.

 1. Via US snail mail to the treasurer (check only, please.
 NOTE: Make checks out to Spartanburg Knitting Guild.)